 - Ensure your billing name descriptor is synonymous with your business’s main brand that customers are already familiar with.
 If a customer doesn’t recognize the descriptor on their card statement, then they may report a suspicious transaction to their card issuer.

-By taking these measures, you can help protect your business from chargeback fraud, while still allowing customers to access the credit card protections they are entitled to for legitimate issues.
+Chargeback fraud is a real issue in credit card processing; especially with the increase of online shopping in today’s world.
+However, by taking the above measures, you can help protect your business from chargeback fraud, while still allowing customers to access the credit card protections they are entitled to for legitimate issues.